ghollingdale/churn-bros-clustered-and-classified/README.md

 # Outcome
 After combining attributes into a single dimension, I found the optimum number of clusters would be 5.
 I was unable to label these clusters speficically, but you can my tableau charts that will give you an idea of what the clustering could look like as a mvp.

+# Timeline
+The timeline for this learning project was half a week.